Lymphoma

 Your treatment may be managed by a group of health professionals called a multidisciplinary team.
 This team may include:

-In some people with slow-growing lymphomas, doctors may recommend a watch and wait approach.
-This means that you will get regular check-ups, and are only treated when the lymphoma starts to grow faster.
+In some people with slow-growing lymphomas, doctors may suggest a watch and wait approach.
+This means that you will get regular check-ups and are only treated if the lymphoma starts to grow faster.

 Like all cancer treatments, lymphoma treatments can cause a wide range of side effects and complications.
 But not everyone experiences the same side effects.

-If you are being treated for lymphoma, some of the medicines or radiation used may cause you to:
+If you are being treated for lymphoma, some of your treatments may cause side effects.
+Here are some examples of side effects your treatment may cause:

-These side effects are temporary, and you can talk to your healthcare team about things you can do to prevent them or reduce them.
+These side effects are temporary.
+You can talk to your healthcare team about things you can do to manage them.

 Infections